juanbeniteza/django-rest-framework-crud/README.md

-# django-rest-framework-crud
+# SIMPLE CRUD API WITH DJANGO REST FRAMEWORK

-Simple CRUD REST API with Python Django Rest Framework
+Django REST framework is a powerful and flexible toolkit for building Web APIs.